Canada Ranks Top 15 on Global Innovation Index 2023

 • Angola – 132nd

-With projected global oil and natural gas demand growth for decades to come, these energy commodities should come from the most responsible suppliers – from places like Canada, with an exceptional ranking on innovation indices like the GII 2023.
+With projected global oil and natural gas demand growth for decades to come, these energy commodities should come from the best suppliers – from places like Canada, with an exceptional ranking on innovation indices like the GII 2023.

 Join Us Today!